Question:

 Cocaine Addiction Treatment at South Coast Behavioral Health

-If you or a loved one are abusing drugs like 8 balls of cocaine, it’s time to seek professional help.
+If you or a loved one are abusing dime bags or 8 balls of cocaine, it’s time to seek professional help.
 South Coast Behavioral Health offers compassionate and affordable cocaine addiction treatment.

 These levels of treatment are, in order, as follows: